-Without congressional action by Oct.
-1, 2019, devastating cuts to the Medicaid Disproportionate Share Hospital (DSH) payment program will go into effect.
+Without congressional action, devastating cuts to the Medicaid Disproportionate Share Hospital (DSH) payment program will go into effect later this year.
 Medicaid DSH payments are vital to children's hospitals and impact their ability to care for all children.

 - Medicaid DSH payments are critical to children's hospitals.
 Congress created the Medicaid DSH program to provide financial help to hospitals that treat a large number of Medicaid and uninsured patients.
 The program has and will continue to play an important role for children's hospitals in addressing Medicaid underpayment.

 - Medicaid is the single largest health insurer for children in the United States.
 Millions of children are provided coverage through Medicaid (37 million) and the Children's Health Insurance Program (CHIP) (9 million).
 Medicaid, along with CHIP, is the foundation of America's commitment to providing coverage and access to care for children.